-Standards Measures 4.1 Upon termination of active Early Intervention Services, a client's case shall be closed and the record shall contain a discharge summary documenting the case disposition and offer of an exit interview.
-Exit interviews shall be offered via one of the following: Face-to-face visit; Face-to-face visit; Telephone; or Written communication Note: If an EIS Coordinator is unable to conduct an exit interview, the reason must be documented in the client's record.
-4.1 Upon discharge clients shall receive a transition plan that outlines available resources and instructions for follow- up.
+4.1 Upon termination of active Early Intervention Services, a client's case shall be closed and the record shall contain a discharge summary documenting the case disposition and offer of an exit interview.
+Exit interviews shall be offered via one of the following: • Face-to-face visit; • Telephone; or • Written communication Note: If an EIS Coordinator is unable to conduct an exit interview, the reason must be documented in the client's record.
+4.1 Upon discharge clients shall receive a transition plan that outlines available resources and instructions for follow-up.
 Documentation of discharge shall be in the approved electronic database management system.
 If applicable, documentation of the reason why an exit interview was not conducted.
 4.2 All attempts to contact the client and notification about case closure shall be communicated to the case manager, if applicable.
+Note: Attempts to contact may include research to determine where an unresponsive client may be located.
 4.2 Documentation of attempts to contact clients about case closure in the approved electronic database management system.
-4. 4 3 Cases may be closed when the client: Has completed all EIS goals, which includes achieved successful linkage to OAHS medical care services; Has become ineligible for services; Is deceased; No longer needs the services; Decides to discontinue the services; 4.
-4 3 Documentation of case closure in the approved electronic database management system.
-AP Orlando Service Area Early Intervention Services
+4.4 Cases may be closed when the client: Has completed all EIS goals, which includes successful linkage to medical care services; Has become ineligible for services; Is incarcerated; Is deceased; No longer needs the services; Decides to discontinue the services; The service provider is unable 4.4 Documentation of case closure in the approved electronic database management system.
+Note: A client's case shall be closed after five attempts to contact.

+to contact the client after five (5) attempted documented

+Is found to be improperly utilizing the service or is asked to leave the agency.

+contacts; or,

-The service provider is unable to contact the client after thirty (30) days after expired eligibility or five (5) attempted documented contacts; or, Is found to be improperly utilizing the service or is asked to leave the agency.
-4. 5 4 Supervisor approval is required for all case closures.
-4. 5 4 Documentation of supervisor approval in the approved electronic database management system.
-4. 3 5 Clients who have been successfully linked to OAHS-medical care services will be graduated from EIS and transitioned to MCM services, as applicable.
-Graduation criteria includes: Client has achieved successful linkage to OAHS-medical care services; or Client is no longer in need of EIS services (e.g., client is capable of resolving needs independent of medical case management services).
-4. 3 5 Documentation of the client's graduation (or case closure) from EIS services is noted in the approved electronic database management system.
+4.5 Supervisor approval is required for all case closures.
+4.5 Documentation of supervisor approval in the approved electronic database management system.
+4.3 Clients who have been successfully linked to medical care services will be graduated from EIS and transitioned to MCM services, as applicable.
+Graduation criteria includes: • Client has achieved successful linkage to medical care services; or • Client is no longer in need of EIS services (e.g., client is capable of resolving needs independent of medical case management services).
+4.3 Documentation of the client's graduation (or case closure) from EIS services is noted in the approved electronic database management system.
 Note: If the case management system is unavailable to accept a client, EIS may retain a client for up to six (6) months.